Community Blooms in Rochester

 “We interviewed residents, faith leaders, business owners and city officials and heard loud and clear that some of the neighborhood’s urgent needs were public safety and workforce development,” says Darran Crabtree, a Senior Conservation Strategy Advisor for The Nature Conservancy.
 Hearing these priorities, the Conservancy reached out to Green Visions, a workforce development and neighborhood beautification program with a successful track record of vacant lot re-use that engages young people at the critical post-high-school point of life.

-Green Visions has hired three young members of the Joseph Ave Community who will gain job work skills in management, retail and wholesale this over the summer as they grow and market flowers that will be sold at grocery stores and large venues like the Rochester Public Market.
-They will also gain ecological management experience as they work with Conservancy staff to enrich the space with both commercial cultivars and native plantings that support birds and pollinators while helping to absorb stormwater.
+Green Visions has hired young adults from the Joseph Ave community who will gain experience in sales and business management this summer and fall as they grow and harvest flowers for custom-made bouquets that will be sold at several local Wegmans stores and the Rochester Public Market.
+They will also gain ecological management experience as they work with Conservancy staff to enrich the space with commercial and native plantings that support birds and pollinators while helping to absorb stormwater.

-“The Nature Conservancy works to protect the lands and waters we all depend on, and that includes the green spaces within our cities,” says Jim Howe, The Nature Conservancy’s Central and Western NY chapter director.
+“The Nature Conservancy works to protect the lands and waters we all depend on, and that includes nurturing the green spaces within our cities,” says Jim Howe, The Nature Conservancy’s Central and Western NY chapter director.
 “We need approaches to urban conservation that are inclusive and equitable and make our cities more resilient to the impacts of climate change.
-Work like this could help inform how Rochester invests in thousands of city-owned lots in the upcoming decade.”
+We have an opportunity in Rochester and other Upstate cities to help repurpose vacant lots in ways that directly benefit communities—environmentally and economically.
+Community Blooms is an exciting step in this direction.”